Required Licenses

 Insurance Requirements

-- General Liability Insurance: Providers must carry general liability insurance to cover potential damages or injuries that may occur during the cleanup process.
-Coverage should typically be at least $1 million per occurrence.
+- Coverage details: Covers potential damages or injuries that may occur during cleanup operations, typically starting at $1 million per occurrence.

 Training Certifications